SCIENCE PHOTO LIBRARY SCIENCE PHOTO LIBRARY

 Golgi apparatus.
-Coloured transmission electron micrograph (TEM) of a Golgi apparatus (green).
+Coloured transmission electron micrograph (TEM) of a Golgi apparatus (orange).
 The Golgi apparatus is an organelle that functions as a central delivery system for the cell.
 Its primary function is to modify, store and transport proteins and lipids made elsewhere in the cell.
 The organelle's structure consists of a stack of flattened, membranous, disc-like structures called cisternae.
 The cisternae contain enzymes that help to modify proteins passing through the organelle.
 The Golgi apparatus is named after the Italian histologist Camillo Golgi, who first identified the structure in 1898.
+Magnification: x12,500 when printed 10 centimetres wide.

 Model release not required.
 Property release not required.